*** The competition is now closed and we have announced the winners***

 A panel of judges will select the top three winners from each category.
 These winners will have their work framed and exhibited at the British Council on Rainbow Street and will each receive a prize.
 Additionally, the ten best runners up in each age group will receive a certificate of excellence.

-The entries will be judged in October by a panel in Jordan, and the winners will be announced by the end of October.
+The entries will be judged in October by a panel in Jordan, and the winners will be announced in the first week of November 2021.
 All decisions of the British Council will be final and binding.
 No correspondence will be entered into.

 Young adults category (18-30 year-olds)